-Protecting your paint is an essential tip to keep it in good condition for years.
-Paint protectants (waxes, sealants, and ceramic coatings) bond to the color and protect it from external factors such as Sun, UV Rays, heat, rains, etc. They also make your car easier to wash next time.
+Protecting your car paint is an essential tip to keep it in good condition for years.
+Paint protectants (waxes, sealants, and ceramic coatings) bond to the color and protect it from external factors such as Sun, UV Rays, heat, rain, etc. They also make your car easier to wash next time.

 Together with protection, your car will get a beautiful glossy look and shine.

 If you’re not entirely familiar with car waxes or other protectants, I suggest using some spray wax.
 It’s the easiest solution and will offer your vehicle essential protection and shine.

 - Spray some product on the panel (1 panel at a time)

 - Wipe it and spread it evenly on the panel by using a clean microfiber towel

 - Use another clean microfiber towel to buff it out